 The Mansfield Public Schools provides computing resources and Internet access to support the District's educational, instructional, administrative and operational activities.
-The use of these resources is a privilege that is extended to students.
-As a user of these services and facilities, students have access to valuable district resources and to internal and external networks.
-We expect students to use the resources responsibly, ethically, productively, and legally.
+The use of these resources is a privilege that is extended to members of the Mansfield Public Schools community.
+As a user of these services and facilities, you have access to valuable district resources, to sensitive data, and to internal and external networks.
+This policy explains the District's expectations for using these resources responsibly, ethically, productively, and legally.